samplchallenges/SAMPL6/README.md

 Specifically, if you want to receive updates if we uncover any problems, it is imperative that you either (a) sign up for the SAMPL e-mail list via the D3R site, or (b) sign up for notifications of changes to this GitHub repository (the ``Watch'' button, above); ideally you would do both.
 **Join our e-mail list** by visiting the [D3R SAMPL6 Site](https://drugdesigndata.org/about/sampl6) and click "Join Challenge".

+The challenge culminates with a [joint D3R/SAMPL workshop](https://drugdesigndata.org//about/d3r-2018-workshop) in La Jolla, CA., Feb.
+22-23, 2018.

 ## What's Here
 - [Challenge Overview](#challenge-overview)
 - `host_guest`: Directory containing inputs for the host-guest challenges, as well as supporting files and a README detailing their organization